 Poet's Ledge Trail is a 6.5 mile moderately trafficked out and back trail located near Palenville, New York that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Hard only made it to Maeli's look out.